Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by John Rich, Big Kenny & Paul Worley)

 Yes, this country-rap "hick hop" album is a genre buster, and it was also a big chart hit...
 What it is not, though, is any good.
-Troy is a protege of the Big & Rich production duo, and shares much in common with them.
+Hailing from Texas, Troy Lee Coleman III was a protege of the Big & Rich production duo, and shares much in common with them.
 In particular there's the kranging, crunchy, metal-ish guitar chords, which are compressed into discreet, inoffensive pop nuggets, the thumping, mechanical drums, a few obligatory country touches (steel guitar, a bit of fiddle), and above all the relentless pop hooks, which are augmented on the tracks that Big & Rich guest on with gleeful, in-your-face novelty vocals.
 B&R are clever producers -- loud, brash, shameless and quite successful at what they set out to do.
 The trouble is, though, that this is an incredibly vapid record, and an artistic failure on every level -- the songs are empty, hook-laden novelties, tedious musical goofs with lyrics that are about nothing; the production is sterile and contrived, and Troy Coleman is, without question, one of the most untalented rappers ever to enter a recording studio.
 Even allowing for his trying to "hick" up his delivery, he just isn't very good, either as a lyricist or as a rapper.
 He's got no flow.
 I understand why people get into this -- the contemporary country fan base is changing, and the artists and fans alike are a younger crowd who are as used to listening to commercial rap music as they are to the latest Tim McGraw or Shania Twain albums.
 So it's natural that a there's an urge to see the two styles cross over -- the trend may be lamentable from the perspective of those of us who still like real country music, but it is understandable.
 What's a shame, though, is that the powers-that-be see fit to offer these fans such palpably weak material.
 Troy may have fans now, but unless somebody gives him a massive transfusion of depth and talent, he's doomed to be this era's version of Cletus Maggard.
 Shame on all the DJs, program directors and journalists who have jumped on Troy's lame-ass bandwagon and pretended to like this utter crap.
 You know it's wrong, right?

 Cowboy Troy "Black In The Saddle" (Warner Nashville, 2007)